Further Comments on Yablo's Construction: Elementary Cells

 Consider e.g. $x-z$, $x-y-y'' -z$, $y'' -z',$ $x-z' $.

-\xDH As branching at $y$ is not different from branching before or after $y,$ we assume for simplicity that we branch at $y.$ Moreover, as argued above (``pipeline''), we may assume for simplicity that we always start contradictions at $x.$ \xDH If possible, we may also trivialize unwanted branchings as done in Section \ref{Section Result} (page \pageref{Section Result}). \xEj
+\xDH As branching at $y$ is not different from branching before or after $y,$ we assume for simplicity that we branch at $y.$ Moreover, as argued in \cite{Sch23b}, Section 3.4.1 (``pipeline''), we may assume for simplicity that we always start contradictions at $x.$ \xDH If possible, we may also trivialize unwanted branchings as done in Section \ref{Section Result} (page \pageref{Section Result}). \xEj

 \br

 $ $

 There are two ways to treat this.
 We may construct the additional branchings the same way as the basic Yablo construction, or we may embed the basic Yablo construction in the additional branchings as we embed the Yablo construction in other graphs, see Section \ref{Section Result} (page \pageref{Section Result}).